AbhinavA10/ML-courses/ML-with-Python/README.md

 In all these examples, not only do we predict the class of each case, but we also predict the probability of a case belonging to a specific class.

-### When should Logisitic Regression be used?
+### When should Logistic Regression be used?
 - if target field is categorical, or binary. e.g 0/1, Yes/No
 - if we need probabilistic results / need the probability of our prediction (target variable is "probability of ....")\
-- if data is linearly seperable / when you need a linear decision boundary
+- if data is linearly separable / when you need a linear decision boundary
-    - Decision boundary of LogisiticRegression is a hyperplane.
+    - Decision boundary of LogisticRegression is a hyperplane.
     - Decision boundary may also be polynomial.
 [Example pf circular decision boundary - Andrew Ng](https://youtu.be/F_VG4LNjZZw?t=856)
 - for understanding impact of a feature on the target variable
-    - coefficents on features that are approx. `= 0` show the features are not that statstically significant.
+    - coefficients on features that are approx. `= 0` show the features are not that statstically significant.
 They don't much impact on the target variable.

 ### Logistic Regression vs. Linear Regression